smarthardik10/Google-Coding-Competition/README.md

 Vestigium Code in Python by Abhishek Tripathi

-Thanks to Abhishek for offering sucha a concise and simplified code.
+Thanks to Abhishek for offering such a concise and simplified code.

 ## Problem A - Vestigium